Symmetry of Derived Delooping Level: Preliminaries

 \item The \textbf{derived delooping level} of $M$ is

 where we say \textbf{$\ddell M$ is equal to $m$ using $n$ and the exact sequence} $0\to C_n\to \cdots \to C_0\to M\to 0$. \end{enumerate} \end{definition}

-\textbf{Notation.} In cases where it is helpful to point out the algebra we are working under, we write the algebra as a subscript of the invariant.
+\textbf{Notation.} In cases where it is helpful to point out the algebra we are working with, we write the algebra as a subscript of the invariant.
 For example, $\dell\!_A M$ means the delooping level of $M$ considered in $\mod A$.

-Note that the equivalence between $\Omega^n M \dirsum \Omega^{n+1}N$ for some $N$ and $\Omega^n M \dirsum \Omega^{n+1}\agemo^{n+1}\Omega^n M$ in the definition of the delooping level is proved in \cite[Theorem 1.10]{gelinas2022}.
-The author and Igusa \cite{guo2023derived} extend the definition to $k$-delooping level.
+Note that the equivalence between $\Omega^nM$ being a stable retract of $\Omega^{n+1}N$ for some $N$ and $\Omega^n M$ being a stable retract of $\Omega^{n+1}\agemo^{n+1}\Omega^n M$ in the definition of the delooping level is proved in \cite[Theorem 1.10]{gelinas2022}.
+The author and Igusa \cite{guo2025derived} extend the definition to $k$-delooping level.
 It is clear that $(\agemo^k, \Omega^k)$ is still an adjoint pair on $\smod\Lambda$, so the equivalence holds for general $k\in\Z_{>0}$, as seen in the second item of Definition \ref{def: dell, kdell, ddell}.
-The derived delooping level presented here is the special case of the more general $k$-derived delooping level $\kddell\!$ in \cite[Definition 2.22]{guo2023derived} when $k=1$.
-It is usually sufficient to consider $k=1$ instead of general $k$.
+The derived delooping level presented here is the special case of the more general $k$-derived delooping level $\kddell\!$ in \cite[Definition 2.22]{guo2025derived} when $k=1$.
+Note that the set of modules with finite derived delooping level $\ddell\Lambda=1$-$\ddell\Lambda$ is a torsion-free class in $\mod\Lambda$ \cite{guo2025derived}, a property that the set of modules with finite $\kddell\Lambda$ when $k>1$ does not necessarily have.
+By definition, we also have $k_1$-$\ddell\Lambda\leq k_2$-$\ddell\Lambda$ if $k_1 < k_2$, so it is often convenient to only consider the upper bound $\kddell\Lambda$ when $k=1$, as is the case here in this paper.

 For the three invariants above that are defined on modules, we can define them on the algebra $\Lambda$ as the supremum of the invariant over all simple $\Lambda$-modules.
 For example,

 These invariants are all upper bounds of the big finitistic dimension of the opposite algebra.